How to Start a Cleaning Business in New Mexico (2026)

 How much does it cost to start a cleaning business in New Mexico?

-Workers’ compensation is required once you have 3 or more employees in New Mexico.
-If you are a solo operator or have only 1-2 employees, you are not legally required to carry it, but voluntary coverage is strongly recommended.
-All employers regardless of size must pay the WCA administrative fee of $4.30 per employee per quarter.
+Workers’ compensation coverage is legally required when you have 3 or more employees (any combination of full-time, part-time, and seasonal workers).
+You are not required to carry coverage with 1-2 employees, but voluntary coverage is strongly recommended to protect against the significant liability of an injured worker.
+Regardless of employee count, all New Mexico employers must pay the WCA administrative fee of $4.30 per employee per quarter through TRD.

 Robert Smith